NiklasPhabian/dissertation/C3_Spires.md

 The first issue may be resolved by foregoing gridded data and adapting SPIReS to work on level 2 MOD09 data.
 STARE may be an enabling technology here.
 However, at its current implementation, STARE does not have a good model to represent iFOVs.
 STARE is powerful in representing the geolocation of the center of the iFOV and encode the size of the iFOV, however, it has no representation of the cover of the iFOV.
 Arguably, this may be better for SPIReS than the gridded data, but it is not obvious that it is.
 In a scenario where we were interested in a specific geographic region; e.g. a meadow, a control point, or a basin, STARE would be very helpful in finding each iFOV that intersects this ROI.
 And this might just be what SPIReS needs.
 A challenge for this to work on the other side is to find an R0 for each iFOV.
 Since potentially each and every iFOV was a different SID, this might become tedious.

 - Location binning

 # Methods
 ## R0 library
-Given is an observation R. Our challenge is to find another observation R0 that is spatially and radiometrically close.
-Due to the size of the search space, finding spatially close observations cannot be found merely by comparisons of the geodetic coordinates.
+Given is an observation R. Our challenge is to find another observation R0 that is spatially close (both in terms of center location and in terms of scan line position).
+Due to the size of the search space, finding spatially close observations cannot be found by comparisons of the geodetic coordinates.
 Data therefore needs to be indexed.

 We could solve it with bins (MOD09GA).
 However, bins do not necessarily guarantee that the observations (center) overlap nicely.
-Especially in mountain terrain, this might matter.
+Especially in mountain terrain, this might matters.
 Two observations could have been binned in the same bin, but have their observation center location being in the opposite corners of the bin cell.
 Also, we might need MOD03 information (viewing geometry).
 The bin cell therefore might just be a method to find candidates.
 For the candidates, we then could e.g. do center distance and viewing geometry distance calculations to find the best other observation.

 MOD09GA bins data rather than compositing it.
 Further, detailed information on the original observation can be retraced.